spruceid/ssx/.changeset/itchy-bears-jump.md

 "@spruceid/ssx-serverless": patch
 ---

 Add ENS resolution feature to the client and server to allow the developer to choose where to resolve it.
-If it is being resolved in both, the client resolution will override it.

 ## @spruceid/ssx changes:
+- Adds ENS resolution configuration when creating a new `SSX` instance.
+This configuration isn't mandatory;
+- Updates `SSXSession` interface to add `ens: SSXEnsData` as optional property;
+- Updates `ssx.signIn()` to resolve ENS data according to the `SSX` config.
+This method now sends `resolveEns` param to the `/ssx-login` request;
+- Adds `ssx.resolveEns(...)` method to resolve ENS data on client;
 - The internal SSX session object is now public and accessible by `ssx.session`;
-- Updates `SSXSession` interface to add `ens: SSXEnsData` as optional property;
-- Updates `ssx.signIn()` to resolve ENS data and accept `signInOpts` as a parameter;
-- Adds `ssx.resolveEns()` method to resolve ENS data based on the session;
 - Updates `ssx-test-dapp` to show how to use this feature.

 ## @spruceid/ssx-server changes:
-- Adds ENS resolution configuration when creating a new `SSXServer` instance.
-This configuration isn't mandatory;
-- Adds `ssx.resolveEns(...)` method to resolve ENS data given an address;
+- Adds `ssx.resolveEns(...)` method to resolve ENS data;
 - Express and HTTP middlewares `/ssx-login` responses were updated.
 These requests were returning a session object with a session property.
 Now it returns a session object without the session property, but keeping all information;
 - Updates `ssx-test-express-api` and `ssx-test-http-api` to show how to use this feature.